websemantics/pyrocms-theme/README.md

 ## Skins

-This theme was designed to enable drastic changes to the style, layout and user experience with minimal effort on the behalf of the developer using theme variables via skins.
+This theme was designed to enable drastic changes to the style, layout and user experience with minimal effort on the behalf of the developer.

-A skin is a light way to redesign and customize the default theme design to suite your needs.
+This is made possible with Skins, a lightway to redesign and customize the default theme styles to suite your needs.
 The `default theme skin`, [Plus Skin](https://github.com/websemantics/plus-skin), shown below, features a sidebar, one of many layout options provided with this theme.

 ![Plus Skin](https://github.com/websemantics/plus-skin/raw/master/resources/img/plus.png)